Christie Brinkley’s Ex-Husband Peter Cook, 60, Engaged To Woman The Same Age As 21-Year-Old Daughter Sailor

 Cook’s ex-wife Suzanne Shaw, whom he married after he divorced Christie Brinkley, later accused him of having a “secret pathological predilection” for young women.

 Cook and Brinkley’s daughter Sailor reportedly struggled with her parents’ nasty, headline-making divorce and even went to counseling for it when she was a young child.
-While it is unclear if she is friendly with Jancou, Sailor did receive some support from her dad before she was eliminated on Dancing With the Stars last week.
+While it is unclear if she is friendly with Jancou, Sailor did receive some support from her dad before she was eliminated on Dancing with the Stars last week.

-On Instagram, last month, Cook posted a photo of Sailor on Dancing With the Stars as he wished her a “happy belated national daughters day” on the social media site.
+On Instagram, last month, Cook posted a photo of Sailor on Dancing with the Stars as he wished her a “happy belated national daughters day” on the social media site.

 “I’m proud of the courage and skill my daughter has demonstrated on Dancing with the Stars!” he wrote. ” XOXO.”